Prepare Azure Stack Hub PKI certificates for deployment or rotation

 - A minimum length of eight characters.

-- At least three of the following: uppercase letter, lowercase letter, numbers from 0-9, special characters, alphabetical character that's not uppercase or lowercase.
+- At least three of the following characters: uppercase letter, lowercase letter, numbers from 0-9, special characters, alphabetical character that's not uppercase or lowercase.

 Make note of this password.
 You'll use it as a deployment parameter.